fbpx

 Bull Versus Bear Market

-A bull market is defined by a persistent increase in price, whereas a bear market is defined by sustained periods of declining stock prices — generally by 20% or more.
-The terms and the message they give away are essentially from the animals themselves.
-A bull will usually attack by thrusting its horns in the air, whereas a bear will attack when in fear.
-Therefore, if the market trend is going upwards, it is a bull market, and if it’s going downwards, it is a bear market.
+Time to cover the differences between Bull Versus Bear Market.
+A persistent increase in price defines a bull market, whereas a bear market is characterised by sustained periods of declining stock prices — generally by 20% or more.
+The terms and the message they give away are essentially from the animals.
+A bull usually attacks by thrusting its horns in the air, whereas a bear attacks when in fear.
+Therefore, if the market trend is going upward, it is a bull market; if it’s going downwards, it is a bear market.

 The Phases: